aws-deadline/deadline-cloud-for-vred/README.md

 5. Configure the VRED Submitter plug-in to load on startup.
     - Start VRED Pro and click on these items: `Edit menu → Preferences → General Settings → Script`
+    - Please ensure that the `Enable Python Sandbox` option is unchecked.
     - In the `Script` section, scroll to the bottom and append:
       ```python
       from DeadlineCloudForVRED import DeadlineCloudForVRED